LearnFintech / Data

 The Universal Language (2025)

-Today, TradingView is the "Financial Browser."
-Whether you are a day trader in Mumbai, a crypto whale in Miami, or a portfolio manager in London, شما use TradingView.
-It has become the global visual standard for how humanity looks at financial markets.
+Today, TradingView is the "financial browser."
+Whether you are a day trader in Mumbai, a crypto whale in Miami, or a portfolio manager in London, you reach for TradingView.
+With tens of millions of monthly users (60M+ registered) and a charting engine embedded across hundreds of brokers and exchanges, it has become the global visual standard for how the world looks at markets—and how TradingView makes money is by converting that ubiquity into ~65% recurring subscription revenue plus ~20% B2B licensing, with data feeds and broker lead-gen filling the rest.

 Key Metrics (FY24)